SakibMostafa/Improving-Deep-Learning-Classifiers-by-Learning-Neuron-Activation-Patterns/README.md

-# Leveraging Neuron Activation Patterns to Explain and Improve Deep Learning Classifiers
+# Leveraging Neuron Activation Patterns to Explain Deep Learning Classifiers

-This code explains ways of analyzing the neuron activation pattern proposed in PID_3804.

 ## Requirements
 Python 3.7 or later\

-see `requirement.txt` for exact authors environment.
+see `requirement.txt` for the exact author environment.

 Before starting to train the model save the training data in `Images/train` and the testing data in `Images/test`.